 Legal Action in Court

-The consumer protection bureau can take legal action against a merchant to have it fined or to make it stop doing something illegal.
+The consumer protection bureau can take legal action against a merchant to make him stop doing something illegal.
 However, the bureau's role is not to take legal action on behalf of individual consumers.

 Therefore, if you have still not come to an agreement after making a complaint to the bureau, it is up to you to take legal action against the merchant.
 If you decide to do this, you can ask the court to resolve the situation.